-Restoring reality: Training improves brain activation and behavior in schizophreniaFebruary 22nd, 2012 in Neuroscience /
+Restoring reality: Training improves brain activation and behavior in schizophreniaFebruary 22, 2012 in Medicine & Health / Neuroscience

 A pioneering new study finds that a specific type of computerized cognitive training can lead to significant neural and behavioral improvements in individuals with schizophrenia.
 The research, published by Cell Press in the February 23 issue of the journal Neuron, reveals that 16 weeks of intensive cognitive training is also associated with improved social functioning several months later and may have far-reaching implications for improving the quality of life for patients suffering from neuropsychiatric illness.